Taoula/Taskapp/README.md

 9. outlet content scrolls
 10. Statistics (task) front end & back end.
 11. re-implement task editing with modals
+12. add time editing component to task creation/update menu (exists on updateHours, needs to be refactored)
+13. implement time of day into scheduling algorithm

 # Optimization
 1. use flex to display task fields in task display instead of grid to reduce code redundancy